 Should a bidet spray wash bacteria into a sensitive area, further washing will reduce the bacterial count to trace amounts.

-Remember it is washing the bacteria OFF, and away, from the body.
-Any traces of bacteria that remain will be trivial and should not prove a health risk.
+Remember, it is washing the bacteria OFF and away from the body.
+So any traces of bacteria that remain will be trivial and should not prove a health risk.

 In fact, any potential risk of accidental contamination is far outweighed by all the hygiene benefits gained from using a bidet in the first place!